 Hexagon's hardware products consist of components from several different suppliers.
 To be in a position to sell and deliver solutions to customers, Hexagon is dependent upon deliveries from third parties in accordance with agreed requirements relating to, for example, quantity, quality and delivery times.
 Erroneous or default deliveries by suppliers can cause delay or default in Hexagon's deliveries, which can result in reduced sales.
 Supply chain, transportation and logistics availability are increasingly difficult and costly due primarily to Covid-19 pandemic related factors and shortages.
 Further, Hexagon uses subcontractors, distributors, resellers and other representatives.
 Hexagon may face risks, including reputational risks, if suppliers are operating in ways that negatively impact human rights.
-The Covid-19 pandemic temporarily resulted in an inability to meet in person or otherwise effectively communicate with current or potential vendors, suppliers, and partners, which may negatively affect current and future relationships with such vendors, suppliers, and partners and Hexagon's ability to generate demand for solutions.
+The continuing or resurgence of the Covid-19 pandemic could temporarily result in an inability to meet in person or otherwise $effectively \ communicate \ with \ current \ or \ potential \ vendors,$ suppliers, and partners, which may negatively affect current and future relationships with such vendors, suppliers, and partners and Hexagon's ability to generate demand for solutions.